qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_arguments.rst

 rename to
 ^^^^^^^^^

-    The 'rename to' node is used to rename a argument and use this new name in the generated code.
+    The ``rename to`` node is used to rename a argument and use this new name in the generated code, and it is a child of the :ref:`modify-argument` node.

     .. code-block:: xml